ZippCodder/WTRW/README.md

 * Hydration - This specifies the player's current water satisfaction.
 If this value reaches 0, the pleayer's health will steadily decrease until they die or they regain hydration.
 The player's hydration will increase if they consume any type of drink, and decrease steadily when the EE is not drinking.

-* Armour - The player's armour level will
+* Armour - The player's armour level will extend their health.
+This value can be increased by equipping armour, and decreases when the player is harmed.
+The player's health will be uneffected if their armour is over 0, otherwise their health will begin to decrease when harmed.

 2. **Inteligence**